DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "That's why Rinne, don't attack like that again."

-"...Ok, If Kay says so, I'll believe you."
+"...Ok, If Kai says so, I'll believe you."

 Reluctantly, but Rinne consents.

-"This is where Kay lives, right?"
+"This is where Kai lives, right?"

 "At the moment, yes.
 Other races shouldn't be able to find us here.
 But about bed..."

 The bed here is only for one person.
 If they try hard enough they could share it together but...
-Rinne is beautiful girl after all, for Kay sharing the bed would be a bit problematic.
+Rinne is beautiful girl after all, for Kai sharing the bed would be a bit problematic.

 "I'll go at reception to get extra beddings.
 You can sleep on the bed, Rinne."